• Home

 Tommie StorySlams

 At Tommie StorySlams, students put their names in a hat at the beginning of the evening for a chance to be randomly selected to tell a 5-minute story related to the evening's theme on stage.
 The rules are simple: 5-minute stories.
 Stories must be true.
 No rants.
 No notes or props on stage.
-Over the course of the Spring 2024 term, students presented on the following themes:
+Students have presented on many themes, including:

 • Love Hurts